Haisam-Abbas/Exit-Interview/README.md

 Upon testing the model it gives an labelling accuracy of around 75% - 80%.
 At its current state it may struggle differentiating between overlapping topics such as Limited work-life balance and Heavy workload / Burnout but scores very high on other stand alone topics such as Relocation, Further Education and Management or leadership issues.
 Please do validate the end results. ( Maybe in the next iteration I will condense the labels)

-This model was my first project relating to Machine Learning and I benefited a lot from opensource materials and code on GitHub and Stack Overflow as well as YouTube tutorials and AI agents.
+This model was my first project relating to Machine Learning and I benefited a lot from opensource materials, code on GitHub and Stack Overflow as well as YouTube tutorials and AI agents.
 Being a self taught student of programming I am always looking forward to opportunities to learn.
 Any feedback is much appreciated!.